gsharma38/gsharma.github.io/_pages/about.md

 ------
 Collusion Among Employers in India.

-The Effects of Mandated Maternity Leave on Young Women's Labor Market Outcomes (with Lisa Ho, Shreya Tandon, Stephanie Revelio, and Pulak Ghosh).
+The Effects of Mandated Maternity Leave on Young Women's Labor Market Outcomes (with Lisa Ho, Shreya Tandon, Stephanie Hao, and Pulak Ghosh).